 What foods are best for naturally freshening breath?

-How quickly do fresh breath foods work?
+How quickly do these home remedies work?

 Some, like fresh mint and citrus, provide near-instant freshness.
-Others, like probiotic yogurt and green tea, work more gradually by changing the bacterial balance in your mouth — with consistent results typically appearing within one to two weeks of regular use.
+Others, like probiotic yogurt and green tea, work gradually by changing the bacterial balance in your mouth — with consistent results typically appearing within one to two weeks of regular use.

 Can food alone cure chronic bad breath?

-Are these home remedies safe for children?
+Are these remedies safe for children?

 Do I still need to brush and floss if I eat these foods?